Jutho/KrylovKit.jl/docs/src/index.md

         and corresponding norm (`norm`) of an already existing vector like object.
 The latter should help with implementing certain type of preconditioners.

+3. Since version 0.8, KrylovKit.jl supports reverse-mode AD by defining `ChainRulesCore.rrule`
+    definitions for the most common functionality (`linsolve`, `eigsolve`, `svdsolve`).
+    Hence, reverse mode AD engines that are compatible with the [ChainRules](https://juliadiff.org/ChainRulesCore.jl/dev/) ecosystem will be able to benefit from an optimized implementation of the adjoint of these functions.
+The `rrule` definitions for the remaining functionality (`geneigsolve` and `expintegrator`, of which `exponentiate` is a special case) will be added at a later stage.
+There is a dedicated documentation page on how to configure these `rrule`s, as they also require to solve large-scale linear or eigenvalue problems.

 ## Current functionality

 The following algorithms are currently implemented